Scales (79 Available)

 Measures the degree to which the individual is mentally tough, has the internal drive to be the best, exhibits a winning attitude and is willing to do what it takes to succeed.

 Measures the degree to which the individual communicates effectively with staff and coworkers.
-The degree to which he/she actively listens and expresses ideas and concepts clearly and as necessary.
+The degree to which they actively listen and express ideas and concepts clearly and as necessary.

 Measures the degree to which the individual is caring and is likely to go out of his/her way to assist patients.
 This characteristic is important for all healthcare-related jobs.